kyzira/LabelStudio-with-SAM2/Readme.md

 Label Studio cant export segments created with SAM to the YOLO or COCO format yet.
 My convert_image_names.py file can convert your filenames to the correct format, and MasksToCoco.ipynb can convert that into the Coco format.
 - To get started get your source images and copy them into a seperate folder.
 Now you have to export your labels in two formats.
-Firstly in png format, these will be your masks and secondly in as a json.
+Firstly in png format, these will be your masks and secondly in as a json-min.
 - Now you can run convert_image_names.py to rename your source images.
 - And finally with masks_to_coco.py convert them to the Coco json.